 create a transportation policy

 Hold a staff meeting to discuss your commitment to reducing carbon emissions and then draft a transportation policy based on the feedback.
 Think about how employees commute as well as any transportation directly associated with your business operations.
 This is a great way to begin a dialogue with employees about how to change their attitudes and behavior regarding transportation.
 Let them know you are interested in their feedback and are willing to work through any perceived barriers in participating.

-Complete three more tasks either from the options below or custom solutions for your business.
+Complete EIGHT more tasks either from the options below or custom solutions for your business.

 Employee Carpooling/Ridesharing Program

 Carpooling can be an easy way to reduce carbon emissions and works well when someone is specifically designated to co-ordinate the program.
 If you have a small business where carpooling may be unfeasible, look to establish ride sharing partnerships with other business to increase opportunities for ride sharing.
 There may exist rideshares already set up in your areas that could be a viable option for some employees.
 It is good idea to have people meet up at a common location, like a coffee shop, if it is not convenient to have front door pick up.
 There are several websites to aid in creating a program or get into an existing rideshare program; just search for “carpool websites” in your web browser, or try this app.

 Encourage the use of Low Emission Vehicles (LEV) by designating desirable parking spots for their sole use.
 A LEV is a vehicle that emits relatively low levels of air pollutants when compared to similar conventional car models.